Eyasu Yikunoamlak

 Our goal is to keep these stories available for future generations and to encourage a culture of remembrance grounded in compassion.

-Families, churches, and community historians will soon be able to submit verified information to preserve each story with care.
+Families, churches, and community historians can submit verified information to help preserve each story with dignity and care.

 Contact